abe-zt/simple-linked-list/Readme.txt

-Simple linked list implementation using floats and pointers.
+Simple linked list implementation using and pointers, based on a 2016 lecture from Professor Samra at CSUSM